 One day I did something brave and unthinkable: I tried making alfredo sauce from scratch.

 And I was in shock…making your own alfredo sauce is SO easy!

 All it takes is 6 basic ingredients and 15 minutes and you have a DELICIOUS homemade alfredo sauce recipe that your family will LOVE!

 Here’s how I know your family will love this alfredo sauce:

-- When it’s on the dinner table, my kids ask if they can have it for lunch the next day.
+- It’s great as leftovers.
+When it’s on the dinner table, my kids ask if they can have it for lunch the next day.

-- When there’s just a little bit left, the kids argue over who gets a second helping.
+- Super delicious.
+When there’s just a little bit left, the kids argue over who gets a second helping.

 Oh, and if you REALLY want to earn brownie points, serve it with these easy Italian meatballs.
 SO GOOD!